A user token is a signed JWT token that contains:

 - The list of groups that a user belongs to

-- Expiration date of the token
+- The expiration date of the token

-A user can be a part of many groups.
 Kong Mesh adds two groups to a user automatically:

-- unauthenticated users are part of
+- Authenticated users are added to

 Kong Mesh creates an admin user token on the first start of the control plane.